-In summary, greek furniture micro and small firms with low turnover that do not export and produce by order are significantly less committed to clustering than the ones with mixed production and expot orientation.
+In summary, greek furniture micro and small firms with low turnover that do not export and produce by order are significantly less commited to clustering than the ones with mixed production and expot orientation.
 On the contrary, both progressive and conservative firms show an interest on a value chain cluster creation but seeing it from a different point of view.
 NPD and sales networks are the most significant profits that affect the clustering decision, while exhibitions and quality certification prove to be the strongest investment decisions.
 In consistency, dominating problems are the weak NPD processes, lack of markets, legislation about employment, economic instability and bureaucracy.
 A matter of discussion should be whether bureaucracy is such an important problem as it appears to be or just covers other, more critical weaknesses and inabilities of the companies in issue.
 Another subject in discuss is the contradiction among problems and benefits, mentioned above.
 Recognized problems underline the need of clustering but the lack of targeting benefits and investments shows the existing reluctance, mainly due to ignorance and a physical tendency to independence.
 We should not ommit the important and catholic need of transport media acquisition which entails further discussion about these firms'strategy and policies.

 An important limitation is the fact that the sample was too small and a single case and that although selected by current literature, the final list of questions was selective and filtered after the initial pilot research.
+Thus, we have engaged the most popular choices - but not all of them.
 Despite these limitations, the findings and suggestions are useful, given the absence of guidelines for providing suited policies for cluster formation.